DrSnowbird/tomcat-docker/README.md

     docker run -d -p 18880:8080 -p 18443:8443 openkbs/jdk-tomcat
 ```

-The first time that you run your container, a new user `admin (or tomcat)` with default password `ChangeMeNow!` with all privileges
+The first time that you run your container, a new user `admin (or tomcat)` with default password `ChangeMeNow!` with all privileges will be created in Tomcat.
-will be created in Tomcat with a random password.
-To get the password, check the logs
-of the container by running:
+However, it the password is not provided, then a random password will be generated.
+To get the random password, check the docker logs of the container by running:

 ```
     docker logs <CONTAINER_ID>